NEW in v4.1: Advanced Prompt Safety Monitor & Token Usage Analytics - Now Available! Explore Features →

 • Your company's custom endpoint

-When to use: Completely different API formats requiring custom code
+When to use: Completely different API formats requiring custom integration

 Example providers: